Twin Center Six Senses Oman and the Maldives

 There are a number of fantastic dining options, including the award-winning Sense on the Edge restaurant which sits on the cliff tops overlooking the bay.
 For those looking to get a taste of the local culture, there is the Spice Market which serves Arabic delicacies in a relaxed atmosphere and the Shua Shack which offers an authentic Arabic dining experience, with organic salads and lamb cooked in an underground oven.

 Once you have enjoyed the rustic charm of Zighy Bay, it’s time to fly to the tropical paradise of the Maldives, where turquoise sea meets azure sky across an uninterrupted horizon that seems to go on forever.
-After flying into Male from Dubai, it is only a short domestic flight and boat trip until you reach the Six Senses Laamu, the only resort on the remote Laamu Atoll.
+After flying into Male from Dubai, it is only a short domestic flight following by a short boat transfer until you reach the Six Senses Laamu, the only resort on the remote Laamu Atoll.

 There is something for everyone when it comes to activities.
 As well as the pristine beaches, Laamu is one of the best places in the Maldives for surfing and this is complimentary for hotel guests, with lessons available for an extra cost.
 There is superb diving and snorkeling, where you can gaze upon magnificent coral reefs and encounter the local wildlife, including grey reef sharks, white-tip reef sharks, barracudas, stingrays, big napoleon wrasses and turtles.